What Is Solid Hardwood Flooring?

 How long does solid hardwood flooring last?▼

 Solid hardwood lasts 75–100+ years with proper maintenance.
-The ¾" thickness allows 5–8 refinishing cycles.
+The ¾" thickness allows 5–10 refinishing cycles over the floor's lifetime.
 Many century-old Toronto homes still have original solid hardwood floors.

 Can solid hardwood be installed in a basement?▼

 No. Solid hardwood should never go below grade — moisture from concrete causes cupping, buckling, and warping.
-Use engineered hardwood (from $2.49/sqft) or vinyl (from $2.19/sqft) for basements.
+Solid hardwood requires controlled humidity (35–55% RH) that below-grade environments cannot provide.
+Use engineered hardwood (from $3.69/sqft) or vinyl for basements.

 What is the best wood species for floors?▼